If you'd like to explore a particular area of law in more detail you should consider studying for a Master of Laws (LLM)

 Can I get funding?

-It's also possible to get a government-backed Masters loan up to a maximum of £10,280 from the 2017/18 academic year.
+It's also possible to get a government-backed Masters loan up to a maximum of £10,280.

-Many institutions also offer scholarships to help cover the costs of doing an LLM.
-For example, Birmingham Law School are offering a number of scholarships - worth up to £2,000 for UK/EU students, to 2017 applicants for its taught LLM programmes.
-New students applying for an LLM programme at BPP University may be eligible for the Director of LLM Programmes’ Scholarship.
+New students applying for an LLM programme at BPP University may be eligible for the Director of LLM Programmes' Scholarship.
 Each year, one student who demonstrates the highest standard of academic excellence and commitment to their chosen career is awarded £2,000 as a contribution to their first-year fees.
+For the 2018/19 academic year The University of Manchester School of Law is offering five £5,000 scholarships to UK and EU students who hold an offer for a place on an LLM course.

-You should contact the individual institution to see what funding it offers.
+You should contact the individual institution to see what postgraduate funding it provides.